danpla/dpscreenocr/doc/manual.md

     on start.

 *   `ui_window_minimize_to_tray` (`false` by default) hide window to the notification area on minimizing.
-This option only has effect if `ui_tray_icon_visible` is enabled.
+This option is only effective if `ui_tray_icon_visible` is enabled.